rrwick/Small-plasmid-Nanopore/method.md

 * column 21: barcode_arrangement
 * column 25: barcode_score

 One of the runs (tech_rep_2_ligation) was restarted, resulting in two run IDs (d02e7005 and 56548828), each with times starting at zero.
-I therefore need to shift the times of the reads on the second run (56548828), so I added 5569 seconds to each of those reads (using some awkward awk).
+I therefore need to shift the times of the reads on the second run (56548828), so I added 5569 seconds to each of those reads (using some awk).
 This number was 5269 (the highest time on the first run) plus 300 (about 5 minutes between the runs).

 ```bash
 cd ~/small_plasmids